 For roughly a 20-year period starting in the late 1920s, Arkansas had a thriving casino and gambling scene that was the southern answer to Las Vegas.
 Jump forward to 2018, and those days are long gone; ever since the start of World War II, the gambling industry has dwindled down statewide.
 Gamblers in Arkansas can visit two racetrack casinos ("racinos") for greyhound and horse racing as well as some machine gaming, but these can't rival the mega-casinos in states such as Nevada and New Jersey.
 Charity gambling games like bingo are also allowed, along with the state lotto, but that's about it.

 Many states have made progress in recent decades regarding gambling freedom and the building of ultra-modern casino resorts.
 Arkansas has a less glamorous gambling history since its heydays at the early part of the 20th century.
-Prior to more recent balott measure that edged the state back toward some form of betting freedom, the state was far behind the curve.
+Prior to the more recent ballot measure that edged the state back toward some form of betting freedom, the state was far behind the curve.
 There's a huge amount of work to be done if the state is ever going to regain its status as a gambling hot spot, but some moves are turning it back toward its roots.

 Once upon a time, in Hot Springs, Arkansas, there was a casino resort that could today look like something from Las Vegas.
 Unfortunately, authorities opted to clamp down on gambling rather than invest in it.
 That means that in 2018, Arkansas has only two racinos—at Oaklawn and Southland Park racetracks.
 They offer some games similar to blackjack and video poker, plus some more legitimate poker tables.
 But anyone in Arkansas who wants to experience the real deal needs to take a trip to Mississippi for some authentic casino table games and slot machines.